wangbx66/icml16-notes/rl.md

 This is an interesting interdiciplinary research of psycho and RL
 * CPT captures human performance
 * the feeling of losing 10k is bigger than wining 10k -> utility function
+* This paper provides an theoretical estimation of how CPT works on rewards

 ## ICML Day 3 MISC